foliant-docs/foliantcontrib.multiproject/README.md

 ## Config Extension to Resolve the !from Tag

-This extension resolves the `!from` YAML tag in the project config and replaces the value of the tag with `chaptres` section of related subproject.
+This extension resolves the `!from` YAML tag in the project config and replaces the value of the tag with `chapters` section of related subproject.

 Nested subprojects are processed recursively.